 - You're on a Chromebook or tablet

-- Data privacy is a priority
+- Data privacy is a priority — analysis stays in your browser

 - You want Glasgow Index, FL Score, and NED computed automatically